secluso/secluso/SECURITY.md

 ## End-to_End Encryption

 Privastead uses end-to-end encryption between the camera and the app.
-That is, the camera always encrypts the videos (either event-triggered videos or livestream videos) using keys only available to the camera and the app.
+That is, the camera always encrypts the videos (either event-triggered videos and their thumbnails or livestream videos) using keys only available to the camera and the app.
 It then sends the videos to the apps, which can decrypt them.
 The videos are sent to the app via a server.
 The server is fully untrusted.